haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 - This modified mfwbuilder's purpose is mainly to modify all the different CFW flavours
 - PLEASE DO NOT TRY A MFW WITHOUT HARDWARE FLASHER
 - Please check Base firmware option, so correct tarballs can be produced (each version/target has its own)
-- Check only one option of resigning routine, either self-/isorebuilder (which makes the files more genuine), or scetool
+- to use scetool for resigning prx(s)/elf(s), just leave both options for self-/isorebuilder unticked. if you wanna use self-/isorebuilder (make files more genuine with same size) check both options
 - AGAIN, PLEASE DO NOT FORGET TO HAVE A HARDWARE FLASHER AT HAND, especially when modifying any coreos file or using NAND PS3